← Back to 後漢書

 [] [] []

 When Cen Zhi fled, Jia Biao alone refused him shelter.
-[1] He quoted the need to act in season and not burden posterity.
-[2] He said Cen Zhi had courted ruin and hiding him would wrong the state.
+[1] Biao said, "The tradition says, Move when the season fits—do not burden those who come after.
+[2] He said Cen Zhi had courted ruin and hiding him would wrong the state."
 Critics accepted his reasoning.
 Note [1]: wang here means blame or resentment.

 185